survivejs/react-book/manuscript/08_building_kanban.md

 ### Setting Up `CommonsChunkPlugin`

 `CommonsChunkPlugin` allows us to extract the code we need for the `vendor` bundle.
-In addition we will use it to extract a *manifest*.
+In addition, we will use it to extract a *manifest*.
 It is a file that tells Webpack how to map each module to each file.
 We will need this in the next step for setting up long term caching.
 Here's the setup:

 **webpack.config.js**